Being an athlete is a state of mind which is not bound by age, performance or place in the running pack.

 I ran over 100 races between 2016-2018.
 It got to the point where I was running so many races that I didn’t need to run very often between events and I still could perform well.
 It culminated with my second ultra marathon.
 (Passing the Baton podcast #128: What 37.5 miles taught me) I did two things after that race. #1 I stopped running. #2 I ate everything in sight.
 That pattern went on for five months.
 I gained about 20lbs and needed to get back in the swing of things to get my health back where I wanted it.

 My first run was a beautiful 56 degrees in Atlanta.
 I should have had a great run but instead, I got ripped to pieces.
 My legs were killing me, my foot injury flared up and I clocked my slowest time in over 4 years.
-I knew I was going to be off my A game, but I didn’t realize it would be that much.
+I knew I was going to be off my A-game, but I didn’t realize it would be that much.

 Your leadership is the same way.
 You are going to pay some type of consequence if you let off of your standard, stop pushing yourself for growth, or fail to hold your team accountable.
 The consequence could be as small as some missed sales with customers or as large as being passed over for the promotion that you always wanted.
 Stay consistent to avoid the pains of ramping back up to your standard.
-It’s definitely easier to keep it going that it is to start all over.
+It’s definitely easier to keep it going than it is to start all over.

 It is what you make it